elixir-lang/elixir/lib/elixir/pages/Compatibility and Deprecations.md

 Elixir is currently at major version v1.
 A new backwards compatible minor release happens every 6 months.
 Patch releases are not scheduled and are made whenever there are bug fixes or security patches.

 Elixir applies bug fixes only to the latest minor branch.
-Security patches are available for the last 5 minor branch:
+Security patches are available for the last 5 minor branches:

 Elixir version | Support
 :------------- | :-----------------------------